 optional: 2 Tbsp collagen powder

 *This type of coconut flour is different from finely ground coconut which won’t be as absorbent, be sure to check your brand before using it otherwise it won’t work.
-The brands I’ve used are all below 24g fat per 100g of flour
+The brands I’ve used are all below 24g fat per 100g of flour.
+I’ve recently used the coconut flour from Lidl in my bagel recipe which worked fine so should work with this recipe too.

 1-Preheat the oven to 160c fan